Dynamical Fermionization and Emergent Bethe Rapidity Structure in the Spatial Density of Cold quenched Lieb-Liniger gas: Theoretical Basis for the Calculation of Numerical Evaluation of Initial Density, Asymptotic Density, and Bethe Rapidities

-To observe the Bethe rapidities the idea is to do a ballistic expansion from the ground state of the box length $L_0$ to a free space, with interactions on.
-As a matter of fact we propose to study the time evolution of the ground state in the long time limit.
-After an expansion to a cloud size much greater $L_0$, the spatial density will be proportional to the 'Bethe Rapidities'[7,20].
-Technically the initial box will expand to a larger box $L$, large enough so that most of the particles do not have time to reach the walls by the end of the expansion.
-Note that if one replaces the expansion with 'interactions on' by an identical expansion with 'interactions off' one will observe the momentum distribution.
+To observe the Bethe rapidities, the idea is to perform a ballistic expansion from the ground state of the box length $L_0$ to a free space in the interacting state.
+We propose to study the time evolution of the ground state in the long time limit.
+After expanding to a cloud size much greater than $L_0$, the spatial density will be proportional to the `Bethe Rapidities' \cite{7,20}.
+We consider a one-dimensional system of $N$ bosons interacting via a repulsive contact potential and confined by hard-wall boundary conditions.
+The initial Hamiltonian is

-We numerically study the free expansion of a density of a 1 dimensional system(namely Lieb-Liniger (LL) gas of N $Rb^{87}$ atoms which was initially in the ground state of an infinitely deep hard wall potential by Feynman-Kac path integral technique.
-Let us consider a Bose-Einstein condensate of $N$ $({N>>1})$ atom of mass m interacting with repulsive delta interaction $V_{int}$ The LL Bose gas at low density and low temperature is studied in the Tonk-Girardeau limit as the interaction strength is finite but very large.
-In the Schr\"{o}dinger picture the eigen equation for the corresponding Hamiltonian $H=-\frac{\Delta}{2}+V(x)$ can be defined as follows:\\ \bea \sum_{i=1}^N-[\frac{\hbar^2}{2m}\frac{\del^2}{{\del x_i}^2} +g_{1D}\sum_{i<j}\delta(x_i-x_j)+V_{trap}]\psi=\tilde{E}\psi \eea where $V=V_{trap}+V_{int}$ and $g_{1D}$ is the effective one dimensional coupling constant[21] respectively.